 So, in this case, blind automation is going to do you a great disservice.
 Instead, opt for the ol’ standby: AdWords User Interface (UI).
 AdWords AI gives you much more control over settings and optimization, making it the smarter and more powerful option.

-Tip 2: Pay Special Attention to Your Campaign Settings
+Tip 2: Pay Special Attention to Your Google AdWords Campaign Settings

 Once you’ve completed your account setup and added your billing information, you’re ready to start running your search campaigns!
 Well, almost…

 First, let’s make sure you understand what a search marketing is and why it’s so beneficial.

 Search marketing can be an incredibly powerful advertising tool for one unique reason: the people who see your ads are already looking for products and services like yours.
 It’s like shooting fish in a barrel, as they say.
 But, in order to increase the chances that those people viewing your ad will be interested, you need to correctly setup your campaign and choose the right keywords and settings: